 Tutorial: Review your individual Azure subscription bill

 This article helps you understand and review the bill for your pay-as-you-go or Visual Studio Azure subscription, including pay-as-you-go and Visual Studio.
 For each billing period, you normally receive an invoice in email.
 The invoice is a representation of your Azure bill.
 The same cost information on the invoice is available in the Azure portal.
-In this tutorial you will compare your invoice with the detailed daily usage file and with cost analysis in the Azure portal.
+In this tutorial, you compare your invoice with the detailed daily usage file and with cost analysis in the Azure portal.

-If you need help understanding unexpected charges, see Analyze unexpected charges.
+If you need help with understanding unexpected charges, see Analyze unexpected charges.
 Or, if you need to cancel your Azure subscription, see Cancel your Azure subscription.

 In this tutorial, you learn how to: